 Each program assigned a given major code number utilizes identical academic achievement standards.
 Each program utilizes academic achievement standards for admission that reflect skills necessary for successful participation in the instructional program.

-The college offers to learn support to students who do not meet academic achievement standards for program admission.
+The college offers learning support to students who do not meet academic achievement standards for program admission.
 In addition, the college offers a required general core curriculum consisting of academic instruction (if applicable).
 Opportunities for academic remediation are provided to students while enrolled in program courses.
 Each program utilizes academic evaluation achievement standards that reflect skills necessary for successful performance on the job.
 Where a state-approved evaluation has not been established, evaluation of essential academic skills is conducted according to standards developed by the local program faculty.

-EMPLOYABILITY SKILLS

-Job Acquisition

-Job acquisition competency areas are integrated into each degree, diploma, and technical certificate of credit program curriculum.

-Job acquisition competency areas consist of essential employability skills that directly influence the ability to obtain a job.
+EMPLOYABILITY SKILLS Job Acquisition Standard Number: 02-06-01 Standard Statement Job acquisition competency areas are integrated into each degree, diploma, and technical certificate of the credit program curriculum.
+Explanatory Comment Job acquisition competency areas consist of essential employability skills that directly influence the ability to obtain a job.
 Employability refers to the basic academic, interpersonal, and critical thinking skills that facilitate job acquisition, retention, and advancement when transferred to the occupational setting.
 Employability skills are taught through various techniques such as employability seminars offered by the program, faculty demonstrations, labs, practica, internships, clinicals, live work, and college-sponsored employability activities.

-Each program's faculty, excluding general education, fundamental skills, and learning support, ensures that job acquisition competency areas are included in the curriculum.
+Evaluative Criteria Each program's faculty, excluding general education, fundamental skills, and learning support, ensures that job acquisition competency areas are included in the curriculum.
 Each program's faculty utilizes job follow-up data, current research, and the expertise of the program advisory committee to evaluate and update the delivery of program employability skills training.
 Each program's faculty assists in providing student employment information to the career services office.
 Each program's faculty encourages and guides students in preparing occupationally appropriate job acquisition readiness such as applications, resumes, letters of reference, work histories, course descriptions or outlines, transcripts, and other related information.

-EMPLOYABILITY SKILLS

-Job Retention and Advancement

-Standard Statement: 02-06-02

-Job retention and advancement competency areas are integrated into the curriculum of each degree, diploma, and technical certificate of credit program and referred to collectively as Work Ethic.

-Work Ethic refers to the basic academic, interpersonal, critical thinking skills, and work ethic behavior that facilitates job acquisition, retention, and advancement when transferred to occupational settings.

-Work Ethic traits and definitions addressed in TCSG colleges are as follows:
+EMPLOYABILITY SKILLS Job Retention and Advancement Standard Statement: 02-06-02 Standard Statement Job retention and advancement competency areas are integrated into the curriculum of each degree, diploma, and technical certificate of credit program and referred to collectively as Work Ethic.
+Explanatory Comment Work Ethic refers to the basic academic, interpersonal, critical thinking skills, and work ethic behavior that facilitates job acquisition, retention, and advancement when transferred to occupational settings.
+Work Ethic traits and definitions addressed in TCSG colleges are as follows: Trait Definition 1.
+Appearance Displays appropriate dress, grooming, and hygiene.